ahmedsabry22/Noxveil-Task/README.md

 ## Are there any expected bugs in the current version of the game?
 **- YES, because the time was tight, I didn't handle the logic of unexpected behaviours like:**

-*If a player leaves the game, I didn't handle that*
+*- If a player leaves the game, I didn't handle that*

-*The Master (Host) leaves the game, The Host authority must be switched to another player, I didn't handle that*
+*- The Master (Host) leaves the game, The Host authority must be switched to another player, I didn't handle that*

-*If a player's internet connection drops, I didn't handle that*
+*- If a player's internet connection drops, I didn't handle that*

 <br>